FOREX-Euro drops to 21-month low as break up risks mount

 Rumpeltin, currency strategist at Standard Chartered.

-"We expect the euro to be at $1.25 by the end of the
+"We expect euro to be at $1.25 by the end of the quarter,

-term.
-If there is a bounce, we will see the euro consolidating a
+there is a bounce, we will see the euro consolidating a bit

 weaken further.
 In any case the euro is a sell on a rebound."